-We also estimate that it will cost approximately £1,200 to operate the new processes, which will be required when a DCE is triggered.
+It will cost approximately £1,200 for ELEXON to operate the new processes, which will be required when a DCE is triggered.

-Finally, we anticipate that it will cost approximately £2,400 to run the review process as described in the Business Rules (approximately 10 Working Days effort).
+It will cost approximately £2,400 for ELEXON to run the review process as described in the Business Rules (approximately 10 Working Days effort).

 Impact on BSC Parties and Party Agents

 Party/Party Agent Potential Impact

-LDSO May be instructed not to operate Settlement Adjustment processes after a DCE, saving time and money.
+LDSO May be instructed not to operate Settlement Adjustment

-HHDA
+HHDA processes after a DCE, saving time and money.

 NHHDC

 HHDC

 NHHDA